Nepal and UK | Education & Training

 Our impact on the community

-Himalayan children are able to achieve an education whilst retaining contact with their families in the mountains, receiving mentoring and support throughout their school years up to university graduation.
+Himalayan children are able to achieve an education whilst retaining contact with their families in the mountains, receiving mentoring and support throughout school.
 Himalayan communities are able to develop self-sustaining livelihoods.
-UK schoolchildren and students are empowered by learning resilience through mental health support, cultural exchanges and expeditions to Nepal.
+UK youth are empowered by learning resilience through mental health support.